27+ Best Places to See Christmas Lights in Portland

 Brookings is one of the warmest places to visit on the Oregon coast and and excellent destination for an Oregon winter roadtrip.

-Magical Christmas Murals: Grants Pass, OR
+Magical Christmas Murals: Grants Pass

 Our three boys watch a Christmas Mural perform the poem "Twas the Night Before Christmas".